 Campus Mailing Information

 Since 1851, the University of Notre Dame has had it's own post office, seperate from the neighboring town of South Bend, IN.
 This is an important and unique part of Notre Dame's history, but it can sometimes lead to confusion as well.

 This web page is meant to provide some basic information to assist campus departments trying to receive mail and off-campus parties trying to mail to campus.
 This information was compiled in August 2017 in collaboration with the Notre Dame Mail Distribution office and the United States Postal Service Postmaster for Notre Dame, IN.
 It will be updated periodically as appropriate but for specific concerns we recommend you contact those offices directly.

 Unique Aspects of Campus Mail

 - Campus mailing addresses are a combination of room number and building name, it is acceptable to add department name, but this must be directly below name and above building name.
 Street names are not typically used.
-For example, if you were sending mail to someone in Suite 305 on the third floor of McCourtney Hall, the address would be written as follows:
+For example, if you were sending mail to someone in the Chemistry department, in Suite 305 on the third floor of McCourtney Hall, the address would be written as follows:

 305 McCourtney Hall